mc256/starlight/docs/newbie.md

-# All in one guide for newbie
+# TL;DR All-in-one Quick Start Guide

 To finish this guide, you will need two machines far away from each other.
 One acts as the Cloud, and one acts as the Edge.
 You will need to identify the IP address of the Cloud server.